refinedev/refine/documentation/blog/2022-08-04-testing-http-requests.md

 ## Why mocking HTTP requests during testing is important?

-Mock testing is a great way to speed up the process of running tests because you can eliminate external systems and servers.
+Mock testing is a great way to speed up running tests because you can eliminate external systems and servers.

 These are all possible errors that you might encounter when running tests with the API: